dirkakrid/pnil/README.md

 Code Verion:    None
 Reason:             Because I can!

-A fun little personal project using python to connect to network devices and do fun stuff.
+A fun personal project using python to connect to network devices and do fun stuff.
 Not allot to show right now.

 **Sample Call**